Carlow University: Soccer

 Carlow University women's soccer team started competition in 1999–2000 and made a playoff appearance in 2000–2001.
 The team competes at Founders Field and at least 18 contests per season as a member of the American Mideast Conference.
 The 2016 season was the first for men's soccer.

 Softball

 Carlow University women's softball began as an intercollegiate sport at Carlow in 1997.
 The team entered its first year of American Mideast Conference competition in 2001.
 Although the team conditions year round, Carlow's official spring training begins in March when the team typically travels south to locations in Florida or South Carolina.
 Home games are played at Fairhaven Park or nearby Mazeroski Field.
 The team competes in at least 17 competitions per season as a member of the American Mideast Conference.

 Tennis

 Intercollegiate women's tennis competition has a long-standing history at Carlow.
 The program started in the 1980s which makes it Carlow's second oldest athletic program.
-The team competes in at least 10 competitions per season as a member of the American Mideast Conference.
-The tennis team play their home matches on the courts at Washington Landing.
+The team competes as a member of the American Mideast Conference.